timotejroiko/discord.js-light/README.md

 # djs-shenanigans

-A modified Discord client built on top of [discord.js](https://github.com/discordjs/discord.js) 12.0.0, Shenanigans aims to drastically reduce discord.js's resource usage while also adding its own set of utilities.
+A modified Discord client built on top of [discord.js](https://github.com/discordjs/discord.js) 12.0.0, Shenanigans aims to drastically reduce discord.js's resource usage while also adding its own set of utilities aimed primarily for reactive message-based bots.
 This package is very experimental and should be used with caution and lots of testing, as it may disable or break some of discord.js's features.

 ## Features